 During March 2020, the World Health Organization declared Covid-19 a global pandemic and levels of government throughout Canada declared states of emergency.
-The Company has followed evolving federal, territorial and provincial health guidelines, as appropriate, and instituted a number of measures that led to work from home measures for head office staff and cancellation of planned summer 2020 field work (see Loki and LDG JV Project updates).
-The Company's planned activities have been impacted by the uncertainty created by this pandemic and, while its duration and full impact remain unknown, increasing vaccination rates and declining case numbers throughout Canada have allowed field exploration activities to resume in the jurisdictions in which the Company conducts exploration.
+The Company has followed evolving federal, territorial and provincial health guidelines, as appropriate, and instituted a number of measures that led to work from home measures for head office staff.
+The Company's planned activities have been impacted by the uncertainty created by this pandemic and, while its duration and full impact remain unknown, increasing vaccination rates throughout Canada have allowed field exploration activities to resume in the jurisdictions in which the Company conducts exploration, provided the Company follows local health mandates and its own internal Covid-19 health and safety protocols.

 Tenure to the Company's exploration properties is secure.
 Core exploration properties have sufficient assessment credits to maintain them in good standing for at least 3 years, much longer (>5 years) in the case of tenures hosting known diamondiferous kimberlites.
-Furthermore tenure relief was granted in Nunavut and Saskatchewan and limited relief granted in the Northwest Territories, as part of territorial and provincial government responses to the pandemic.